lokeshgaddam20/Majistic/README.md

 ```
 3. Add environment variables

-...Copy the .env.example file to .env.local and add your API keys.
+Copy the .env.example file to .env.local and add your API keys.
 4. Run the dev server
 ```
 npm run dev